leynabajaj/bot/README.md

-#Bot
+# bot
-Currently a work in progress but this will be a discord bot to help reintroduce me and my friend to the fundamentals of some full stack infrastructure.
-I am rusty when it comes to some of these tools like MongoDB and node w/ express.
-Cool!
+Currently a work in progress.
+Me and my themboss friend wanted a fun way to ease back into some practices for software development.
+Please be nice <3